andrewdalpino/AmiGO/README.md

 # AmiGO Dataset

-AmiGO is a dataset of high-quality samples for protein function prediction.
-It is derived from the SwissProt subsection of the UniProt database and contains amino acid sequences annotated with their corresponding gene ontology (GO) terms.
+AmiGO is a friendly dataset of high-quality human-curated samples for protein function prediction.
+It is derived from the UniProt database and contains amino acid sequences annotated with their corresponding gene ontology (GO) terms.
 The samples are divided into three subsets each containing a set of GO terms that are associated with one of the three subgraphs of the gene ontology - `Molecular Function`, `Biological Process`, and `Cellular Component`.
 In addition, we provide a stratified `train`/`test` split that utilizes latent subgraph embeddings to distribute GO term annotations equally.

 ## Processing Steps

-- Filter samples for high-quality empirical evidence codes.
+- Filter high-quality empirical evidence codes.
 - Remove duplicate GO term annotations.
-- Expand GO term annotations to include the entire GO subgraph.
+- Expand annotations to include the entire GO subgraph.
-- Filter samples annotated with only root terms (i.e "biological process").
+- Embed subgraphs and assign stratum IDs to the samples.
-- Assign stratum IDs to the samples in the dataset.
+- Generate stratified train/test split.

 ## Subsets